Coffa/account_kit/README.md

 # AccountKit
 A light-weight Ruby API client for [Facebook Account Kit](https://developers.facebook.com/docs/accountkit) with no dependency.
-A demo of the Account Kit can be found [here](https://www.facebook.com/FacebookforDevelopers/videos/10153620979588553/).
+A video demo of the Account Kit can be found [here](https://www.facebook.com/FacebookforDevelopers/videos/10153620979588553/).
+You can find a demo app [here](https://github.com/vnnoder/account_kit_demo)

 ## Installation